 The final, pre-sweetened project is reviewed by John for pace, technical, artistic, logical, and overall quality standards.
 Changes requested by other reviewers will also be reviewed and amended as needed.
 Common reviews are generally color correction, sometimes music use, sometimes pacing, and sometimes, but rarely, structural issues.
 Graphics are reviewed based on current graphic styles and standards in use.
 As has been the case from time to time, there maybe content issues flagged as well.
 At that point, the lead writer and/or Director of Content would be brought into this review.
 Changes are given to the editor, and will be checked before final approval.

-Audio is sent to audio post.
+Audio is Sent to Audio Post

 Editor and Audio Post Supervisor